Skip to content

 Try it and tell me if it works for you.

-One word of caution, this technique may not be popular with the human resources department at interview, so just keep telling them you use the grid method and the Pomodoro Technique.
+One word of caution: this technique may not be popular with the human resources department, so just keep telling them you use the Eisenhower Matrix and the Pomodoro Technique.

 Leave a Reply